slateci/slateci.github.io/_posts/2021-05-05-metallb-on-chameleon.md

   - "192.168.1.251-192.168.1.254"
 metallb_version: v0.9.3
 ```
+*Note that if you have used a different private subnet, or reserved different IP addresses for MetalLB, you will need to change this configuration accordingly.*

 <!-- TODO: update this link -->
 <!-- Instructions for both of these things can be found in the [additional configurations](https://slateci.io/docs/cluster/automated/additional-configs.html) section of the docs. -->